Evaporate the Enemy inside by

 Whatever an enemy may do to an enemy, or

-whatever a hater might to another blinded by hate,
+whatever a hater might to another

 one's own mind wrongly directed by false or evil view,